velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 I exhale, and kiss her on the back of the neck.
 "I'm… I'm glad, Vi, honestly.
 If… if that changes, if it hits you for real, you come tell me straight, yeah?"

 "Yeah.
 I will."
 She nods, and turns back to her beauty routine.
 I have to restrain the urge to help — it ain't proper to, and it'd just upset the girl if I broke with tradition again.
-I'd be making a house-slave of myself in her eyes, literally, and that's the last thing she wants me to be — might actually be *worse* than shaming her in front of Lena the way I did, and I've made her cry enough for one lifetime.
+I'd be making a house-slave of myself in her eyes, literal-like, and that's the last thing she wants me to be — might actually be *worse* than shaming her in front of Lena the way I did, and I've made her cry enough for one lifetime.

-This is all my own damn fault for getting her *Baroness Sunvale's Illustrated Primer for Young Ladies of Marriagiable Age.* And teaching her to read in the first place.
+This is all my own damn fault for using *Baroness Sunvale's Illustrated Primer for Young Ladies of Marriagiable Age* when I was teaching her to read.
 God help me, I made a prim little blueblood out of a homeless junkie.

 It's kind of adorable though, I gotta admit.